IntelligentSystemsLabUTV/ros2-examples/README.md

 ## License

-This work is licensed under the GNU General Public License v3.0.
+This work is licensed under the Apache 2.0 License.
 See the [`LICENSE`](LICENSE) file for details.

 ## Copyright

-Copyright (c) 2023, Intelligent Systems Lab, University of Rome Tor Vergata
+Copyright (c) 2024, Intelligent Systems Lab, University of Rome Tor Vergata